 You will see that our pre-lab discussions will be done in small teams, and many of our experiments are conducted while working with a partner.
 The goal of this approach is that everyone participates in the process, and that can only happen if you are prepared when you come to lab.
-Members of the team are expected to contribute equally, and both you and your TA will be evaluating the participation of your teammates throughout the course.
+Members of the team are expected to contribute equally, and your TA will be evaluating your participation throughout the course.